pedrorijo91/onfido-document-FFAMS/README.md

 2. Are we able to detect fires before human/manual detection?
 If everything the system does is to produce alerts for fires where a rescue team is already allocated, then it's not very useful.

-3. The previous 2 metrics can also be translated into lowering the average response time to fires.
+3. The previous 2 metrics can also be somehow translated into the ultimate goal of lowering the average response time to fires.

 ## Failure Scenarios

-Q: When will this design/feature/approach fail?
-How will you mitigate the impact of these failures?

 ### ML related failures

 The first set of failures come from the data itself.
 Any ML-based system is heavily dependent of the data it gets.
 If training or live data are no good, then we may get a lot of unreliable fire predictions.
+Since this is more in the Data Science team scope, we'll not try to solve this.

 ### Context dependency failures